 - Product Portfolio: Reckitt & Benckiser has a broad selection of products where it sells products in a wide variety of categories.
 It has a range of exclusive product deals which competitors don’t have.

-- Reckitt & Benckiser has a well-established IT system which ensures its internal and external operations are successful.
+- Reckitt & Benckiser has a well-established IT system that ensures its internal and external operations are successful.

 - Reckitt & Benckiser has many intellectual property rights including trademarks and patents.
-This require exclusivity of their products and rivals are unable to copy or reverse engineer it.
+This requires exclusivity of their products and rivals are unable to copy or reverse engineer it.

-- Reckitt & Benckiser is a company that has been on the market for years and that people recognise.
+- Reckitt & Benckiser is a company that has been on the market for years and that people recognize.
 That makes it highly aware of its brand.

 - Over the years, its goods have retained consistency and are still respected by consumers, who regard it as good value for the price they spend.

 - Relationships: Reckitt & Benckiser develops strategic partnerships with its manufacturers, distributors, retailers, and other interested parties.
 This helps it to use them in the future if need be.